What trends and technologies do we encounter when we analyze the current state of the video security market?

 If you take these analytics tools and applications to the operational side of the business, you can turn your video monitoring infrastructure into an effective tool that can make your business more successful.
 For example, video analytics can help retailers maximize store layout and product placement, reduce crowding hotspots, uncover customer demographic trends, and accelerate real-time security response to incidents.

-There are many other examples of analytics applications in the world, and specifically in Turkey.
+There are many other examples of analytics applications in the world.

 - Systems that detect those who do not wear masks in pandemic conditions